Jackie Martling: Early career

-After returning to New York, Martling became the singer and guitarist in The Off-Hour Rockers with guitarist Chris Bates and keyboardist Herbie Werner, with whom incorporated jokes, banjos, and the kazoo in their sets.
+After returning to New York, Martling became the singer and guitarist in The Off-Hour Rockers alongside guitarist Chris Bates and keyboardist Herbie Werner, whom he incorporated jokes, banjos, and the kazoo with in the band's sets.
 He also performed solo shows and told jokes during his act.
 In order to accommodate the band's gear, Martling drove a used hearse.
-Martling took stand-up comedy more seriously when, in 1976, he attended an open-mic night at Catch a Rising Star comedy club in New York City.
+Martling began taking stand-up comedy more seriously in 1976, after he attended an open-mic night at Catch a Rising Star comedy club in New York City.
 "The auditioner bailed out early and the MC wasn't in the room, so I jumped on stage and told a joke, one that I was sure the entire world knew.
 The MC, David Sayh, came back in the room and saw me up there but let me finish".
 Sayh encouraged Martling to continue performing as a joke teller, and soon found out that "few people knew any of the zillions of jokes I knew".

 By 1979, Bates and Werner disbanded the Off Hour Rockers to start a new group.
 At that point, Martling started to pursue stand-up comedy full-time, developing his stage act of songs and dirty jokes.
 During a gig at My Father's Place in Roslyn, New York, Martling met the likes of comedians Eddie Murphy, Rob Bartlett, and Bob Nelson who would perform for several minutes at Martling's gigs.
 In 1979, he set up a "dial-a-joke" telephone line from his parents' attic, Jackie's "Use Your Finger!
 (516) 922-WINE", which remains in operation to this day.
 Also in 1979, Martling released his first comedy album, What Did You Expect?!
 (1979), which he recorded himself using his own recording equipment.
 This was followed by Goin' Ape!
 (1980).

 Martling made a breakthrough in 1981 when Dave Lipson, writer and producer of Rick Dees's morning radio show on KIIS in Los Angeles, discovered his joke line and played his daily joke updates on Dees's program.
 The exposure led Martling to star in a designated joke segment for Dees, who went on to give Martling his nickname, "The Joke Man".
 Also in 1981, Martling released his third album, Normal People Are People You Don't Know That Well (1981).